yufeih/markdown-test/README.md

 `IHttpRequestFeature`
-   Defines the structure of an HTTP request, including the protocol, path, query string, headers, and body.
+   Defines the structure of an HTTP request, including the ** protocol **, path, query string, headers, and body.

 `IHttpResponseFeature`
    Defines the structure of an HTTP response, including the status code, headers, and body of the response.